KimRass/warehouse/Database/README.md

 - Both replication and duplication can keep the data current in all distributive locations.

 # Optimizer Join
+- Whenever you join a table to another table logically, the query optimizer can choose one of the three physical join iterators based on some cost based decision, these are hash join, nested loop join and merge join.
 ## Hash Join
 - Source: https://en.wikipedia.org/wiki/Hash_join
 - All variants of hash join algorithms involve building hash tables from the tuples of one or both of the joined relations, and subsequently probing those tables so that only tuples with the same hash code need to be compared for equality in equijoins.